NadavElami/computersProject_NadavElami/README.md

 # computersProject_NadavElami
-This is the project for Nadav Elami it will work. i think.
+This is the project for Nadav Elami, it will work. i think.